 There are numerous ways to search episodes, notably the search tool.
 Type in the name of a character, house, place or topic and it will display any episodes discussing those items.
 We have an extensive collection of links to various ASOIAF artists, and forums for discussing anything and everything.

 Steve the FriggenItalian is no longer with the show, but without him it would never have existed.
 This podcast was his idea and his initial effort made it possible.
 His friendship with musician Joey Townsend (SoundCloud) gave us our catchy theme song.
-We will hopefully have Steve return for some of our “Discussion” episodes in the future.
+He is greatly missed since his passing.

 Some early episodes show our previous lack of experience with recording and content management, but we think you’ll enjoy them thoroughly despite their imperfections.